 The truth is that TSA doesn’t care about weed or edibles you carry!
 Their primary aim is to search for liquids, weapons, bombs, or other items that might put passengers on a plane in danger.
 Although the TSA doesn’t directly regulate edibles, there are some policies and procedures you should be aware of when flying with edibles.
 If they find edibles in your possession, they might report it to local law enforcement officials.

 But there are no set rules for the punishment you will get.
 But you must know that some individuals served jail time for bringing or consuming marijuana on an airplane.
 TSA officials sometimes ask you to throw away edibles if they find it locate it.
-It is true for cannabis products in minimal quantities, such as an ounce of dank-dried flower.
+This is true for cannabis products in minimal quantities, such as an ounce of dank-dried flower.

 How can you get edibles through airport security?